act3-ai/aceup/README.md

 # ACEup

-ACEup contains public scripts to bootstrap the ACE installation process, such as ACT3 Login.

-## Intended Audience

-This repository is targeted to users who need to authenticate and configure their macOS, Ubuntu 22.04, or WSL2 (running Ubuntu 22.04) machines for work in the ACT3 environment.

 ## Overview

 The ACEup repository is a collection of script-based tools and resources to bootstrap access to ACT3 services.
 The following tools are contained in this repo: